 Privileges of Registered Student Organizations

-- a mailbox in the Campus Center, and an account with OrgSync
+- an account with OrgSync

 - flyer and advertising privileges on campus